 Graduate students should consult with their research advisors regarding preparation of these forms, but the student is responsible for submission of forms by the deadlines that are published each semester.
-All Graduate College forms are found on the Graduate College website (https://www.grad.uiowa.edu/content/publications-and-forms-for-students), and should be completed and submitted in conjunction with administrative office staff.
+All Graduate College forms are found on the Graduate College website (https://grad.uiowa.edu/faculty-staff/dgs-graduate-faculty/academic-and-administrative-forms), and should be completed and submitted in conjunction with the Graduate Program Coordinator.